htetmyathlaing/laravel-temporal-demo/README.md

 5. ./vendor/bin/rr get-binary

 > **Warning**<br>
-> In step 5, if you are asked to create rr config yaml file,
+> In step 5, if you are asked to  create default ".rr.yaml" configuration file,
 > please choose **NO**.
 > The `rr.yaml` file is already configured in the project.